Buccaneer Archipelago

 The Buccaneer Archipelago is a group of islands off the coast of Western Australia near the town of Derby in the Kimberley region.
 The closest inhabited place is Bardi located about 54 km from the western end of the island group.

-As of 2020, a new marine park is planned to cover some of the islands of the Buccaneer group, to be known as the Mayala Marine Park.
+As of 2020, a new marine park was planned to cover some of the islands of the Buccaneer group, to be known as the Mayala Marine Park.
 This will be separate from the Maiyalam Marine Park, which will cover other islands of the group, and will become part of four marine parks making up the Lalang-gaddam Marine Park.

 History

 Aboriginal Australians have lived in the Kimberley region for thousands of years.
-The traditional owners of the area are the Mayala group, made up of the Yawijibaya and Unggarranggu peoples, although the Bardi people have traditional rights of fishing and trochus.
+The traditional owners of the area are the Mayala group, made up of the Yawijibaya and Unggarranggu peoples, although the Bardi people have traditional rights of fishing and trochus collecting.

 The archipelago was named after the English buccaneer and privateer William Dampier, who charted the area in 1688, by Philip Parker King in August 1821.